 A web page is the only true cross-platform application.
 It works on virtually any device or OS: windows, macOS, linux, android, iOS,...

 But we are lucky that all browsers lately accepted the idea of wasm/webassembly.
-This enables different languages to be compiled to a very efficient
+This enables different languages to be compiled into a very efficient

 html5 + css for GUI

-The worst part for cross-platform programming is the GUI (graphical user interface).
+The worst part of cross-platform programming is the GUI (graphical user interface).
 It is a mess where every OS invented something different and incompatible.
 Some OS have even invented more than one GUI for themselves.
-It is interesting that in the end all these GUIs look fairly similar.
+It is interesting that in the end, all these GUIs look fairly similar.